jackpopp/bundler/README.md

-# Javascript module bunder
+# Building a Javascript module bunder

-## How does it work
+## Introduction

 *Source*: https://github.com/jackpopp/bundler/blob/master/src/index.js

 A Javascript bundler is essentially a source to source compiler otherwise known as a transpiler.
 It takes Javascript source code, transforms it in someway and then outputs a different form of the source code.
 In our case we're taking the individual Javascript source files and bundling them together, rewriting specific pieces of code such as the require calls.
+Most bundlers will build a dependecy graph using a graph data structure (https://en.wikipedia.org/wiki/Dependency_graph), which can be used for generating the JS bundle, visualisation and code spliting.
+In this bundler we will forgo a fully directed dependency graph for brevity, we will also resolves modules syncronously which will be slower but allow for simpler code.

 ### TL:DR
+The basic steps for bundling our modules are as follow:

 - Transform inital source code to AST
 - Traverse AST and detect require function calls
-- Resolve module using the require calls argument
+- Resolve module by processing call expressions with a callee named require
 - Wrap resolved module in common JS helper function
-- For each resolve module, generate an AST and recursively trasverse the AST
+- For each resolved module, generate an AST and recursively trasverse the AST
 - Add each modified AST to a module graph
 - Iterate over the ASTs converting to code using escodegen
 - Wrap in an immediately invoked function expression
 - Write bundle to file

-The bundler begins by reading the initalisation Javascript file and converting this to an Abstract Syntax Tree (AST) following the ecmascript 2018 specification (https://www.ecma-international.org/ecma-262/9.0/index.html#Title).
+The bundler begins by reading the entry point JS file file and converting this to an Abstract Syntax Tree (AST) following the ecmascript 2018 specification (https://www.ecma-international.org/ecma-262/9.0/index.html#Title).
 An AST is a tree representation of the source code with each node representing a construct in the language.
-To parse the inital source file to an AST the Acorn module is used, the resultant AST follows the estree implemention of the spec which can be found here (https://github.com/estree/estree).
+To parse the inital source file to an AST we can use the Acorn, the resultant AST follows the estree implemention of the 2018 spec which can be found here (https://github.com/estree/estree).
-Using the speification we can figure out which nodes we want to look for and modify in order to bundle all our code together.
+Using the specification we can figure out which nodes we want to look for and modify in order to bundle all our code together.
-We'll take the AST and we'll use estraverse to travservse the nodes, visiting each node checking the type, modifying, replacing or removing.
+We'll take the AST and we'll use estraverse to travservse the nodes, visiting each node checking the type then modifying, replacing or removing.
+This will need to happend recursively for all common JS require function calls that we fine.

 ### Initial Set up

-Create a directory called bundler within there create a demo directory for our demo project and a src directory for our bundler.
+Create a directory called bundler for all our source code, in here add an src directory for the bundler source and demo directory for our demo project.
-Initalise a package.json in the root foler and the demo folder, we'll need a package.json in the demo directory to test bundling node modules.
+Initalise a package.json in the root folder and the demo folder, we'll need a package.json in the demo directory to test bundling node modules.

-Create a directory called bundler for all our source code, in here add an src directory for the bundle source and demo directory for our demo project.
-In the demo project add we'll add an initalisation source file and a app file and in the src directory we'll add a main file

 ```bash
 mkdir -p bundle/src bundle/demo bundle/demo/utils